 Ford Spark Plug Blow Out Problems How to Repair

 Many techs at car repair shops will use a Heli-coil repair kit to install a new Heli-coil insert.
 Techs are familiar with HeliCoils that are good for many applications.
-The name HeliCoil is kind genric name that we refer to thread inserts.
-Sort of how many people refer to a Kleenex but really mean it as a generic term for facial tissue.
-Just to clarify though; THe Calvan type insert is NOT the same as the Heli Coil.
-The Calvan one is thicker and much stronger and will not leak compression.
+The name HeliCoil is used as a generic name for a thread insert.
+This is similar to how some people say "Kleenex" but they are really using the term as a generic term for facial tissue.
+Just to clarify though; The Time Sert and Calvan type inserts are NOT the same as the Heli Coil.
+The Time Sert and the Calvan inserts are much thicker and much stronger and will not leak compression.
 They also last the life of the vehicle.
-That being said, I actually have used the Heli-coil repair kit on two different occasions (years before selling tools) and neither of them failed that I am aware of.
+That being said, I actually have used the Heli-coil (wire coil) repair kit on two different occasions (years before I started selling tools) and neither of them failed that I am aware of.
+Sometimes they fail when the spark plug is removed on the next plug change.
 One concern of using the Heli-coil is that combustion pressure may escape the cylinder since the spark plug may not seat perfectly.
-I am also aware of a very experienced tech (also an ASE Master Tech) I used to work with that installed a Heli-coil.
+I am also aware of a very experienced tech (also an ASE Master Tech) I used to work with, that installed a Heli-coil.
 However it did fail within a week after it's installation.
 The cylinder head was removed and sent to the machine shop, subsequently it was deemed as "not repairable" by the machine shop.
-If we would have only known about the Calvan 38900 repair kit back then, the cylinder could have been saved.
-This is because the Calvan insert is much thicker (.73" O.D.) and is large enough to repair a spark plug hole that has had a Helicoil fail previously.
+If we would have only known about the Time Sert and Calvan repair kits back then, the cylinder could have been saved.
+This is because the Time Sert and Calvan inserts are much thicker and are large enough to repair a spark plug hole that has had a Helicoil fail previously.
 In fact, we commonly sell to customers that have had a Heli-Coil repair fail and blow back out.
-We also have had many customer's that have tried cheap parts store kits that only bought them a little time before they were back in the same situation.
-A Blown spark plug.
+We also have had many customers that have tried cheap parts store kits that only bought them a little time, before they were back in the same situation, with a Blown spark plug.

-It's worth saying again "the Calvan kit has a much thicker insert that can be used when other thinner repairs like the Heli-coil has failed to hold".
-Using the kit requires about the same access as if you were changing the spark plugs.
+It's worth saying again "these kits have much thicker inserts that can be used when other thinner repairs like the Heli-coil or Sav-A-Thread have failed to hold".
+Using these kits require about the same access as if you were changing the spark plugs.
 Just a few steps more.
-The instruction video provides details on using the kit, but there are more tips that we have collected over the years that we have been selling this kit.
+The instruction videos that we provide, layout details on using the kits.
+Upon request when purchasing from us, we provide a compilation of the tips we think are important when using these kits.
 These tips are emailed to our customers upon purchase.
 We will also personally answer questions if needed, but we've found the tips clarify the job.

 At checkout just write "Tips" in the Comments field and we will email the tips when processing the order.